0-mostafa-rezaee-0/ML_API_with_FastAPI_and_Docker/README.md

   - **Dockerfile.jupyter:** Builds the Jupyter Notebook container.

 - **models/**
-  Stores trained machine learning models, such as `iris_model.pkl`.
+  Stores trained machine learning models, such as `ml_model.pkl`.

 - **notebooks/**
   Jupyter notebooks for experiments and analysis: